Tahde/IntersectionalFairGAN/README.md

 - `IntersectionCTGAN/`: Contains the implementation of Intersectional Fair CTGAN.
 - Both models share the same data set, Adult.csv.

-#### Installing Dependencies
-To clarify the dependencies for both models on your GitHub page, you can revise the instructions to specify that each model has different requirements.
-Here's how you can update the section:

----

 ### Installing Dependencies

 The models have different dependencies.
-Follow the instructions below to install the specific dependencies for each model.

 #### For **TabFairGAN**
 Ensure you have the following installed:
-- **Python 3.7+**
+- Python 3.7+
-- **PyTorch**
+- PyTorch
-- **Pandas**
+- Pandas
-- **Scikit-learn**
+- Scikit-learn

 #### For **CTGAN**
 The following dependencies are required: